raspibolt/raspibolt/guide/bonus/bitcoin/fulcrum.md

 ```

-* Save and exit

-* Open `fulcrum.conf` file and specify path to your banner
+* Open `fulcrum.conf`

 ```sh
 $ sudo nano /data/fulcrum/fulcrum.conf
 ```

-* Add the path at the end of your configuration file.
-Save it and exit
+* Specify path to banner at the end of your configuration file.
+Save and exit

 ```sh
 # Banner path